" is a dystopian sci-fi short story by Kurt Vonnegut

 - Bureaucratically Arranged Marriage: In the film version, the government chooses spouses for people in order to increase the odds for breeding average children.

-- Crapsack World, if you are not - and neither Harrison nor Philippa weren't.
+- Crapsack World: if you are not - and neither Harrison nor Philippa were.

 - Deconstruction: This is a United States where everyone is equal.
 A little too equal.

 - Downer Ending: He dies and nothing changes.
 But the movie, at least, implies that this may not last.